junxit/us-congress-bills-112/metadata.md

 - 2011-12-15 — On motion to suspend the rules and pass the bill, as amended Agreed to by recorded vote (2/3 required): 407 - 4 (Roll no. 936). (text: CR 12/14/2011 H8948-8949)
 - 2011-12-15 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by recorded vote (2/3 required): 407 - 4 (Roll no. 936).(text: CR 12/14/2011 H8948-8949)
 - 2011-12-15 — Received in the Senate and Read twice and referred to the Committee on Indian Affairs.
+- 2012-06-28 — Committee on Indian Affairs.
+Ordered to be reported without amendment favorably.
+- 2012-12-13 — Committee on Indian Affairs.
+Reported by Senator Akaka without amendment.
+With written report No. 112-250.
+- 2012-12-13 — Committee on Indian Affairs.
+Reported by Senator Akaka without amendment.
+With written report No. 112-250.
+- 2012-12-13 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 566.